 The automotive grade secondary wire above compared to the OEM Top 80 wire.
 Even the automotive grade carbon core wire will last much longer than the OEM wire.

 In the photo below, the spirally wound wire of the replacement secondary wire is exposed.
 Instead of a thin film of carbon surrounding the fibers of the inner core, it is wrapped with special wire that is much more durable than a carbon film.
 The resistance of this wire is 155 Ohms/ft. compared to a carbon core wire which has a resistance of about 6.8K Ohms/ft.
 The spiral wrap also suppresses ignition interference with two-way radios.

 Special tools needed

 Secondary wire replacement kits are available from Miniplane-USA.
 The kit includes:

-No matter what wire or type of spark plug is used, VHF AM aviation band radios will not work well near a Top 80 (or any paramotor) unless the ignition system is completely and tightly shielded.
-This is a time consuming and expensive to do it right.
+No matter what wire or type of spark plug is used, VHF AM aviation band radios will not work too well near a paramotor unless the ignition system is shielded (best) or a resistor-type plug used (OK - good).

 Read through this section completely before beginning the actual repair.
 Take a look at this video for some tips on the process.
 The video only shows the major steps.
 There have been some important changes that are given below that are not in the video.